gwenh11/LS_core/01_RB101/assessment_prep/written/code_snippets.md

 What values do `s` and `t` have?
 Why?

-On `line 8`, local variable `s` is initialied to the String `'hello'`.
+- On `line 6`, local variable `s` is initialized to the String `'hello'`.
-On `line 9`, we invoke method `fix` and pass local variable `s` to it as an argument.
-Method `fix` paramter `value` is now pointing to the same object as local variable `s` (`'hello'`.
+- On `line 7`, we invoke method `fix` and pass local variable `s` to it as an argument.
+Method `fix` parameter `value` is now pointing to the same object as local variable `s` (`'hello'`).
 We assign local variable `t` the return value of the method invocation.

-On `line 3-6`, we define method `fix` that takes one parameter `value`.
+- On `line 3-6`, we define method `fix` that takes one parameter `value`.
-On `line 4`, we invoke method `String#upcase` on the object that local variable `value` references, and reassign `value` to reference a new, upcased string.
+- On `line 4`, we invoke method `String#upcase!` on the object that local variable `value` references.
+We  reassign `value` to the return value of the `upcase!` method call.
+Because `upcase!` is a mutating method, `value` still points to the same string object after reassignment; it just has been mutated.
-On `line 5`, we invoke a method `String#concat` on the object that local variable `value` references, and pass the String '!' to it as an argument.
+- On `line 5`, we invoke a method `String#concat` on the object that local variable `value` references and pass the String '!' to it as an argument.
 The method concatenate the String '!' to the string `value` references.
-Because `concat` is a mutating method, `value` still references the same string object; it just has been mutated.
+Because `concat` is a mutating method, `value` still references the same string object; it just has been mutated one more time.
+This is the only expression in the method definition, so it determines the method's return value, which is the value of `value`.
+- Both `t` and `s` points to `'HELLO!'`.
+- This demonstrates that variables are pointers to physical spaces in memory.
+Mutating operations changes the address space in memory and this would be reflected in all of the variables that point to this address space.
+If the operation is non-mutating, this will cause the variable to point to a new address space.

+- This demonstrates object passing.
+Creating a method definition with a parameter and invoking the method with an argument makes that object passed in as an argument available within the method.

 ### Example 5: